Will I Learn About Data Analytics in an MBA Program?

 Data analytics skills are essential for future managers and executives.
 Organizations that employ data-literate leaders have the edge over the competition, and leaders who develop these skills are more competitive in all job markets.
 Anyone considering an MBA should choose a masters program with data analytics learning opportunities in addition to other work that reinforces MBA core competencies.

 Unlike the coursework in many other MBA programs, the SMU Cox Online MBA curriculum includes data analytics skills as part of the business management core.
 It prepares students to step into managerial and executive roles as data-literate leaders who can use analytics to deliver business success.
 In addition to data analytics, the program teaches essential competencies for aspiring executives that are common in top MBA programs.
 Students practice analytics and other skills in class, as part of project work and via in-person immersions, where they network with peers and top business minds.

 Online MBA students at SMU Cox receive a comprehensive business education without leaving their jobs the way full-time MBA students do.
-The online program delivers classes on weekday evenings with some optional Saturday morning sessions, accommodating the needs of busy professionals.
+This highly-ranked Online MBA program delivers classes on weekday evenings with some optional Saturday morning sessions, accommodating the needs of busy professionals.
 Students don’t sacrifice rigor for flexibility, however.
 The program “takes into account the leadership and analytical skills future leaders need to be prepared within today’s fast-changing and global environment,” says class of ’21 alum Jawwad Baig.

-The Online MBA at SMU Cox is a graduate program built for the future of business.
+The Online MBA at SMU Cox is a graduate degree program built for the future of business.
 The program’s focus on data analytics prepares students for leadership as Big Data, artificial intelligence and machine learning shape how people work and how business is done.
-Graduates can go to work right away in data-driven leadership roles or as senior analysts, and SMU Cox MBA graduates increase their salaries by 70 percent or more on average after completing the program.
+Graduates can go to work right away in data-driven leadership roles or as senior analysts, and SMU Cox MBA graduates increase their salaries by 70 percent or more on average after completing their Online MBA degree.